surajbhan93/BhejoCrypto/README.md

 # 🚀 BhejoCrypto Blockchain
+Krypt Blockchain is a decentralized Ethereum-based application that allows users to connect their MetaMask wallet, send ETH with custom messages and keywords, and view transaction history on the blockchain — all through a modern React-based UI.
+Built using Solidity, Web3, and Tailwind CSS, it brings a smooth and transparent crypto payment experience.
 A decentralized cryptocurrency transaction app built with Solidity, React, and Web3.
 Send and receive Ethereum seamlessly on the blockchain with a modern UI.

 ---